ken0-1n/s-Pindel-ITD-Detector/README.md

 4) Detect somatic ITDs in tumor samples

-    $ bash sPindel_ITD_detector.sh <_SI file> <_TD file> <output directory> <sample> <target inhouse data list> [sPindel.env]
+    $ bash sPindel_ITD_detector.sh <_SI file> <_TD file> <output directory> <sample> <inhouse data list> [sPindel.env]
-    _SI file: it is the output obtained from Pindel _TD file: it is the output obtained from Pindel output directory: output dir name
+    # _SI file: it is the output obtained from Pindel
+    # _TD file: it is the output obtained from Pindel
+    # output directory: output dir name
-    sample: it is used to set the output file prefix and deselect the same sample from inhouse database target inhouse data list: list of inhouse bed created on "3) Create inhouse database"
+    # sample: it is used to set the output file prefix and deselect the same sample from inhouse database
+    # inhouse data list: list of inhouse bed created on "3) Create inhouse database"
-    sPindel.env: optional you can change the config file Output
+    # sPindel.env: optional you can change the config file
+Output
 ---